reddit-marketing

 What AutoModerator actually is

 AutoModerator is Reddit's built-in rule engine.
 It reads every post and comment submitted to your subreddit, compares them against rules you define in YAML, and takes automatic actions: remove, filter (send to the modqueue for human review), approve, report, or auto-comment.
 It runs for free and is the single most important tool a new mod team has.
-Reddit's own docs are at the Mod Help center.
-Without a tuned config, a human handles every piece of noise manually.
-With one, 80 to 95 percent of it never reaches a human at all.
+Reddit's Mod Help center hosts the canonical docs, and the full reference wiki covers every supported field.

 Where AutoMod lives and YAML basics